-4. Accumulated Other Comprehensive Income (Loss).
+4. Accumulated Other Comprehensive Income (loss).

-The following table summarizes the changes in accumulated other comprehensive income (loss), net of tax from unrealized gains (losses) on available-for-sale securities, the Company's only component of accumulated other comprehensive income (loss) for the years ended December 31, 2022, 2021 and 2020.
+The following table summarizes the changes in accumulated other comprehensive income (loss), net of tax from unrealized gains (losses) on available-for-sale securities, the Company's only component of accumulated other comprehensive income (loss) for the years ended December 31, 2023, 2022 and 2021.

 The amount reclassified out of accumulated other comprehensive income (loss), net of tax and into net income during the year ended December 31, 2022, was solely due to a realized loss from sale of available-for-sale securities.
-There were no reclassifications out of accumulated other comprehensive income (loss) during the years ended December 31, 2021 or 2020.
+There were no reclassifications out of accumulated other comprehensive income (loss) during the years ended December 31, 2023 or 2021.

-Other Co ccumulated mprehensive ne (Loss)

-Balance at December 31, 2021 \$ (148)

-Other comprehensive gain (loss) before reclassifications (590)

-Amount reclassified from accumulated other comprehensive

-income 762

-Net current period other comprehensive gain (loss) 172

-Balance at December 31, 2022 \$ 24
+Other C Accumulated omprehensive me (Loss) Balance at December 31, 2021 \$ (148) Other comprehensive gain (loss) before reclassifications (590) Amount reclassified from accumulated other comprehensive income (loss) 762 Net current period other comprehensive gain 172 Balance at December 31, 2022 \$ 24 Other comprehensive gain (loss) before reclassifications (10) Net current period other comprehensive gain (10) Balance at December 31, 2023 \$ 14